sonusajid004/Facial-Recognition-App/README.md

 ![](PresentArchitechture.png)

+Run the following to test the App:

+Server.py ---> python Server.py
+Goto React Native App Directory and press: npm install npm start

 # TO DO:
-1. Add an ability in mobile App to train images of new people
-2. Create an Attendance System Database Architechture
+1. Create an Attendance System Database Architechture
-3. Give the App ability to record Attendance
+2. Give the App ability to record Attendance